3C286 Band6Pol Calibration for CASA 6.6.1

 [...]

-The scans have been combined and their original ID numbers have been offset to make scan numbers unique.
-The information about the different datasets is kept in the ObservationID number, this means that in the next steps when combining all the scans we will need to add also combine='obs' (see below).
+The scans' original ID numbers have been offset to make scan numbers unique.
+The three executions are given an ObservationID number; in the next steps, when combining all the scans, we will need to also specify combine='obs' (see below).

 Only the four scientific spws with full polarization are included.

 Now that the data are concatenated into one dataset, we will do some additional inspection with plotms.
-First we will plot amplitude versus channel, averaging over time and baselines in order to speed up the plotting process.
+First we will plot amplitude versus channel for the bandpass calibrator, averaging over time and baselines and choosing XX correlation only in order to speed up the plotting process.

 # In CASA

 From these plots we see that the edge channels have high or low amplitudes in the different spws.
-We will use flagdata to remove the edge channels from both sides of the bandpass:
+We will use flagdata to remove four edge channels from both sides of each spw:

 # In CASA